opendxl/opendxl-domaintools-service-python/doc/sdk/basicdomainprofileexample.rst

 From the DomainTools `Domain Profile Documentation <https://www.domaintools.com/resources/api-documentation/domain-profile/>`_:

-`"
-The Domain Profile API provides basic domain name registration details and a preview of additional data available from DomainTools membership and report products.
-The preview data is especially useful for DomainTools affiliates who want to show useful information on a domain name or a registrant in their affiliate link.
+    `"The Domain Profile API provides basic domain name registration details and a preview of additional data available from DomainTools membership and report products.
+The preview data is especially useful for DomainTools affiliates who want to show useful information on a domain name or a registrant in their affiliate link."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.